SCHOLARSHIP RECIPIENT REQUIREMENTS

 - All deadlines for submission (grades, schedule, disbursement forms) throughout the year will be communicated via email and can be found on the student portal.
 Failure to follow deadlines may result in forfeiture of the scholarship.

 - Recipients must submit their grades each semester and maintain a 2.0 GPA while receiving our scholarship.
-Dropping a class after the refund date during the previous semester may affect your scholarship.
+Falling below a 2.0, dropping a class after the refund date during the previous semester, or receiving a grade of an F may affect your future scholarship funding.

 - Recipients must volunteer for The Next Step.
 The primary way to do this is by attending the Annual Scholarship Celebration in October, which is our biggest fundraising event and a celebration of our students.
 You can also write thank you notes to donors, share your story for marketing and fundraising purposes, and other opportunities as they become available.